lmscloud-io/moodle-tool_vault/README.md

 ## Site restore with Vault

 - Login as site administrator and navigate to **Site administration > Server > Vault - Site migration**
-- Go to the "Settings" secion and **enable restores** on this site.
+- Go to the "Settings" section and **enable restores** on this site.
 - Enter your **API key** that you received during registration when you performed backup.
-- In the **"Restore"** section you will see the list of all backups that are available for you to restore.
+- In the **"Site restore"** section you will see the list of all backups that are available for you to restore.
   This list is cached and you can re-fetch it again at any moment to look for the new backups.
 - **Choose the backup** you want to restore, execute pre-checks for it to make sure that you have enough disk space and maybe you need to adjust the restore settings.